mateocallec/savage-bot/docs/terms.md

 ---

-**By using Savage Bot, you acknowledge that you have read and understood these Terms of Service.**
+**By using Savage Bot, you acknowledge that you have read, understood, and agreed that all server members are aware the Bot is a joke, and you accept these Terms of Service.**